ptitSeb/box86/USAGE.md

 * 0 : default, don't force call XInitThreads
 * 1 : Call XInitThreads as soon as libX11 is loaded

+#### BOX86_X11GLX
+To Force libX11 GLX extension to be present
+* 0 : Disable the force.
+* 1 : default, GLX will always be present when using XQueryExtension

 #### BOX86_DYNAREC_DUMP
  * 0 : Disable Dynarec blocks dump (default)
  * 1 : Enable Dynarec blocks dump